-Noteworthy are the religious celebrations (lots of street food and local dances) that take place in the region’s villages during July and August.
-Do visit traditional villages such as Siana (great local products and embroidered lace) and Empona (vineyard capital of Rhodes with local wine producers, estates and good cuisine).
+Check out the religious celebrations (lots of street food and local dances) that take place in the region’s villages during July and August.
+Do visit traditional villages such as Siana (great local products and embroidered lace) and Empona (vineyard capital of Rhodes with local wine producers, estates and good cuisine)

 Lindos is very busy in Summer but warrants a visit for its gorgeous castle, while the lesser-known area of Apolakia with its lake and dam makes for a great excursion.

 The property has been retrofitted with LED lighting and solar water heating panels, while the outdoors focus on local Mediterranean plants and flowers.
-Eco-friendly detergents, eco-friendly paints on walls, shades to reduce summer temperatures naturally, insulated roofs, recycling, composting and trash cleaning initiatives are also parts of Panorama Hotel’s green practices.
+Eco-friendly detergents, eco-friendly paints on walls, shades to reduce summer temperatures naturally, insulated roofs, recycling, composting and beach cleaning initiatives also form a part of Panorama Hotel’s green practices.